rcompos/kubespray-and-pray/README.md

 ### Description ###

-Automated install for Kubernetes clusters using Kubespray.
-The clusters are designed for baremetal (i.e. physical servers or virtual machines).
+Deploy Kubernetes clusters on baremetal (i.e. physical servers) or virtual machines using Kubespray and Ansible.
+Whether you're in your datacenter or on your laptop, you can build Kubernetes clusters for evaluation, development or production.
+All you need to bring to the table is a few machines to run the cluster.

+The tool used to do the heavy lifting is Kubespray which is built on Ansible.
+Kubespray automates the cluster deployments and provides for flexibility in configuration.

-The default Kubernetes cluster includes the following components:
+The Kubernetes cluster configs include the following component defaults:
 Container engine: *docker*
 Container network interface: *calico*
 Storage driver: *overlay2*